opti-josh-holt/opal-tool-runtime-calc/README.md

 └── vercel.json         # Vercel deployment configuration
 ```

 - `api/index.ts`: The entry point for the Vercel serverless function.
-It contains the Express server setup, tool definition, and authentication middleware.
+It contains the Express server setup, tool definitions, PDF file serving, and authentication middleware.
+- `api/calculate-runtime.ts`: Contains the runtime calculation algorithm for experiment duration estimation.
+- `api/generate-pdf.ts`: Handles markdown-to-PDF conversion using `md-to-pdf` and automatic cleanup of temporary files.
 - `vercel.json`: Configures Vercel to correctly handle the Express application as a single serverless function.

 ## Getting Started